Strategic Management Risk: How to effectively manage reputational risk

 You should keep an open mind when managing reputational risk and consider many possible sources.
 There are general points to consider when creating a strategic management risk program, such as the following:

-• The governance structure for managing reputational risk
+- The governance structure for managing reputational risk

-• Who will be responsible for monitoring different types of media (online, print, broadcast)
+- Who will be responsible for monitoring different types of media (online, print, broadcast)

-• What method will be used to assess and track risks
+- What method will be used to assess and track risks

 How do you measure reputation risk?

 Reputational risk is highly subjective, so segment your stakeholders into separate groups.
 Use a numeric scale or colors to determine each group’s danger level.
-You need to establish a baseline by doing an internal audit on your current reputation.
+You need to establish a baseline by doing an internal audit of your current reputation.
 You can use search engines like Google to determine the sentiment of your brand and increase awareness of any negative content associated with it.
 Reputation management services like our company can help you mitigate risk.

 How is a reputational risk related to operational risk?